kphanipavan/getweekdate/README.md

 get_weekdate('Monday', 'pReviouS_weeK')

 P.S: The text is not case sensitive.
-The date must be in proper format.
+The date must be in proper format and the numbers must be saperated by '-'